Read time 5 minutes

 There are several methods to resolve this issue.
 Here we have mentioned some of the most effective ways:

-- One of the simplest things you can do to solve this issue is updating the Office 365 and software to the latest version.
+One of the first things you should do to solve this issue is update Office 365 and Outlook to the latest available version.
+Updates focus on getting rid of all the tiny bugs which the older versions have and tend to provide improvements.

 - Try to remove and reset your account credentials.